-Dealing with trolls and addressing our troll behavior
+Dealing with trolls and addressing trolling behavior can be frustrating and time consuming.

 Don’t feed the trolls!